apify/apify-docs/content/academy/pro_apify_scraper_development/actor_building.md

 ## [](#modularity) Quick break to chat about modularity

-But, before we start scraping, let's pause to talk a bit about modularity.
+But, before we start scraping, let's pause to talk a bit about the important concept of **modularity**.
 You may have noticed the **src** folder inside of your project, which by default has a **routes.js** file in it.
 We're going to use this to create modularized functions which we can then import and call in our main file.

 ```JavaScript
 // src/routes.js